GSS-Cogs/family-trade/datasets/ONS-International-trade-in-services-by-subnational-areas-of-the-UK/spec.md

 Very important related document with appendicies: <https://www.ons.gov.uk/businessindustryandtrade/internationaltrade/articles/internationaltradeinservicesbysubnationalareasoftheuk/latest>

-## Footnotes

-> An error has been found in the EU and Rest of the World estimates within the International trade in services by subnational areas of the UK: 2018 dataset.
-Please be aware of this if using this data.
-We are investigating the reason for this error and will update this notice as we have more information.
-We apologise for any inconvenience.
-Please contact Isabel Rogers for more information.

-* Add one to represent '..'
-  * `The symbol ".." denotes values that have been suppressed for reasons of confidentiality or reliability.`

 ## Directions for Data Engineer

 * Remove all sheets except for `9.
 Tidy Data` and `8.
 Travel`.